Dramatic river rescue as man plucked from ute amid surging floodwaters near Warkworth

 "Luckily the car got wedged on a rock in the middle of the river."

-With the water still rising the man took to the only part of the vehicle that was not underwater, Flewellyn said.
+With the water still rising, the stricken driver took to the only part of the vehicle that was not underwater, Flewellyn said.

 "The guy managed to climb out of the window and was sitting on the roof of his ute."

-Firefighters threw a rope and a lifejacket to the man who was wet and cold.
+Firefighters threw a rope and a lifejacket to the man, who was wet and cold.

 "And then we threw another rope across to him and then got him to jump in the water and pulled him to safety."